Home > Blogs > What is selenium? introduction to selenium...Read More

 6) What are the different Selenium components?

-Selenium is a software suite, not just a single tool, with each offering a unique method to automating testing.
+Selenium is a software suite, not just a single tool, with each offering a unique method for automating testing.
 It is made up of four major components, which are as follows:

 Integrated Development Environment for Selenium (IDE)